ELIGIBILITY FOR MEMBERSHIP

 Q: My grandmother joined the Mayflower Society in 1950.
 Can I just reference her linage paper and then complete the remainder of the application?

 A: You must complete the entire form and supply documentation to support all entries.
-Requirements before 1983 were very weak and were strengthened in 1983.
+Requirements before 2016 were weak and were strengthened in 2016.

 Q: Can I use the LDS Ancestor File and IGI files to support entries?